 Want to tell others how much God loves them?
 Click Here For Free Valentine Printable Cards with Bible Verses!

 Are you apart of the 10 Day Family Love Bible Reading Plan.
-Nothing unites us and draws us closer to God then when we read scripture together!
+Nothing unites us and draws us closer to God than when we read scripture together!
 It’s not too late!
 Join the Bible reading plan.
 Click Here.

-Did you enjoy this blogpost?
+Did you enjoy this blog post?
 Please share with others!
 Want more encouraging messages sent right to your inbox?
 Subscribe to my blog and receive a weekly Monday Message or like my Author Facebook page to catch the latest posts.